English Learners and Effective Multi-Tiered Systems of Support (MTSS) Strategies

-Participants will review case studies and consider possible areas for observation, data collection, assessment, interventions, and key points of discussion for school/district faculty, staff, related service providers, and administrators in regard to academic achievement and second language acquisition.
-As a blend of synchronous and asynchronous online content, this workshop will include a variety of activities, such as jigsaw/partner readings, small group tasks, analysis of instructional strategies that support Tiers 1, 2, and 3 interventions, and the development of instructional goals and implementation plans.
+Participants will review case studies and consider possible areas for observation, data collection, assessment, interventions, and key points of discussion for school/district faculty, staff, related service providers, and administrators regarding academic achievement and second language acquisition.
+As a blend of synchronous and asynchronous online content, this workshop will include a variety of activities, such as jigsaw/partner readings, small group tasks, analysis of instructional strategies that support Tier 1, 2, and 3 interventions, and the development of instructional goals and implementation plans.

-This interactive institute is designed for K-12 general education/content area teachers, English as a Second Language educators, Title I teachers, ELL coordinators, administrators, and school personnel/related service providers and interventionists who are either members of MTSS teams, or who support the MTSS process in their schools.
-Special education teachers, coaches, and district personnel who are active in their schools’ MTSS planning and implementation are encouraged to attend as turnkey support.
-MTSS team members are encouraged to attend together to allow for a collaborative approach in developing effective English learner implementation plans for their schools or districts.
+This interactive institute is designed for K-12 general education/content area teachers, English as a Second Language educators, Title I teachers, ELL coordinators, administrators, and school personnel/related service providers and interventionists who are either members of MTSS teams or who support the MTSS process in their schools.
+Special education teachers, coaches, and district personnel active in their schools’ MTSS planning and implementation are encouraged to attend as turnkey support.
+MTSS team members are encouraged to attend together to allow for a collaborative approach to developing effective English learner implementation plans for their schools or districts.

-Based on an interactive flipped classroom model, this cohort will participate in both synchronous and asynchronous online learning.
-The synchronous portion will entail participants attending 4 4.5-hour live, online sessions.
+Based on an interactive flipped classroom model, this cohort will participate in synchronous and asynchronous online learning.
+The synchronous portion will entail participants attending four 4.5-hour live online sessions.
 Through an asynchronous, self-paced format, participants will complete six hours of online activities that supplement the presentations.
 They will listen to recorded mini-lectures, read relevant research articles, discuss with colleagues, apply what they learn to their Needs Assessment, and interact with other participants through discussion boards and blog posts.
-Participants will have the opportunity to meet online with CAL facilitators weekly to discuss best practices, and network with other educators from other schools or districts.
+Participants will have the opportunity to meet online with CAL facilitators weekly to discuss best practices and network with other educators from other schools or districts.

 Questions?
 Email CAL with any questions you may have about our offerings.